-A labiaplasty, or vaginoplasty/vaginal reconstruction, is an operation designed to reduce and reshape the excess labia minora tissue of the vagina.
-Women seek vaginal reconstruction surgery for multiple reasons.
-The reasons which women normally describe being associated with the excess of the labia minora tissue include discomfort and/or pain with certain activities such as prolonged sitting, cycling and sexual intercourse (Dyspareunia).
+A Labiaplasty, or Vaginoplasty/Vaginal Reconstruction, is an operation designed to reduce and reshape the excess labia minora tissue of the vagina.
+Women seek vaginal reconstruction surgery for multiple reasons, including discomfort and/or pain with certain activities such as prolonged sitting, cycling and sexual intercourse (Dyspareunia).

 Cosmetic concerns regarding the appearance of the labia may have been present since early teenage years.
 Labia minora elongation is a natural phenomenon which takes place over time and can be exacerbated by pregnancy and subsequent childbirths.

 WHAT TO EXPECT

 If performed for medical reasons, a vaginoplasty can attract Medicare rebates.
 A percentage of your Surgeon’s, Anaesthetist’s and Hospital fees may then be claimed from both Medicare and your private health fund if you have cover.
 You will need a referral from your General Practitioner if you wish to claim.